tecamenz/TimelapseVideoCreator/README.md

   --window INTEGER   Defines the number of images to average.
 Default is 3.
   --step INTEGER     Defines the number of images to step forward.
 Default is
                      1.
   --filetype TEXT    Defines the image filetype to search for.
-  --average          Option to average [window] images into one.
+Default is jpg --average          Option to average [window] images into one.
 Default is
                      False.
   --imscale INTEGER  Defines the width of the output image after averaging.
+                     Height is calculated to preserve aspect ratio.
 Default is -1 which preserves native resolution.
   --vscale INTEGER   Defines the width of the output video.
+Height is
+                     calculated to preserve aspect ratio.
 Default is 1920.
   --novid            If to omit video creation.
 Only used when --average ==
                      True.
   --localize TEXT    String for timezone conversion.
-  --ffmpeg_exe TEXT  Path to ffmpeg.exe.
-  --help             Show this message and exit.
+  --ffmpeg-exe TEXT  Path to ffmpeg.exe.
+Default is the current directory --help             Show this message and exit.

 ```